-In addition, the precision of mouse-wheel and arrow-key adjustments can be altered:
+In addition, the speed of mouse-wheel, arrow-key and click+drag adjustments can be altered:

 - hold down the Shift key while adjusting to increase the step size by a factor of 10. - hold down the Ctrl key while adjusting to decrease the step size by a factor of 10.